 If you find yourself in Toronto on a rainy day, don’t worry because this is the perfect opportunity to visit one of the museums and art galleries that are among the best in Canada.

-Spring is the perfect season to rent a car and explore one of the many beautiful places near Toronto on a day trip.
-Canada’s top natural wonder, Niagara Falls, is just a two-hour drive away, or you can chase hundreds of waterfalls on stunning hiking trails in Hamilton.
+Some of the best places to visit near Toronto in spring are Canada’s top natural wonder, Niagara Falls, which is just a two-hour drive away.
+Or you can chase hundreds of waterfalls on stunning hiking trails in Hamilton.

 Springtime Festivals in Toronto

-Toronto is known the world over for its many festivals throughout the year, and some of the best festivals take place in spring.
+Toronto is known worldwide for its many festivals throughout the year, and some of the best festivals take place in spring.
 Whether it be the arts, film, food, or music, there’s bound to be something going on during your visit.

-Each spring, The Enercare Centre plays host to the One of Kind Spring Show that showcases Canadian companies and locally made products that you can purchase.
+Each spring, The Enercare Centre hosts the One of Kind Spring Show that showcases Canadian companies and locally made products that you can purchase.

-Hot Docs Festival, which is scheduled for April 28-May 8, 2022, features documentary screenings in various venues around the city.
+Hot Docs Festival, features documentary screenings in various venues around the city.
 See some of the top documentaries from around the world and attend seminars featuring talks from some of the directors.

-Doors Open Toronto, which takes place May 28 & 29, 2022, is a free event.
-It invites visitors to come and explore Toronto’s architectural, historic, and cultural significance sites that are either not usually open to the public or would normally charge an entrance fee.
+Doors Open Toronto is a free event hosted in May.
+It invites visitors to come and explore Toronto’s architectural, historic, and cultural significance sites that are either not usually open to the public or would typically charge an entrance fee.

 With more than 150 different places to check out, this is a great way to explore Toronto and learn more about the city and its history.

-No article about visiting Toronto during spring is complete without mentioning the cherry blossoms that bloom in High Park every year around the end of April.
-This gorgeous green space draws people from all over during the short period when blossoms are at their peak.
+No article about visiting Toronto during spring is complete without mentioning the cherry blossoms that bloom in High Park around the end of April.
+This gorgeous green space draws people from all over during the short period when blossoms peak.

-The roads and paths through the park are lined with these pretty cherry blossoms but be aware that they only last between four and ten days, with the average peak time around May 4.
-High Park is also home to hiking trails, picnic areas, and a lakefront area.
+The roads and paths through the park are lined with these pretty cherry blossoms, but be aware that they only last between four and ten days, with the average peak time around May 4.
+High Park is also home to hiking trails, picnic areas, and a lakefront.

 If you’d like to see cherry blossoms without the crowds of High Park, you can also see them at Cedarvale Park, Toronto Island Park, Trinity Bellwoods Park, and Centennial Park.